-Interim Dean of Communication, English, and World Languages in the School of Liberal Arts and Communication – Dean of Community Programs
+Dean of Communication, English, & World Languages, School of Liberal Arts and Communication

 Paula Willyard, Ed.D.

 Dr. Paula Willyard has worked in Higher Education for 32 years.
-Currently, she serves as a Dean of Community Programs and Interim Dean of Communication, English, and World Languages.
+Currently, she serves as Interim Dean of Communication, English, and World Languages.
 Dr. Willyard focuses on the Owasso Community Campus, the English as a Second Language (ESL) program, and the DirectDegree program at Northeast and West Campuses.